Contact

 • Heat and water for the condo units as most buildings have centralized heat and water systems

-• Heat and electricity for the common area and operation of the common property throughout
+• Heat and electricity for common areas and operation of common property

 • Insurance for the overall structure and common property